Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Mutual Information Preference Optimization (MIPO)

 {

-} and the corresponding optimal critic to: Maximizing the conditional mutual information between the model's responses and user contexts, given the prompts, aligns well with the personalization objective, as it encourages the learned policy to focus on user-specific attributes rather than generic answers that work for any user.
+} This yields the following optimal critic: Maximizing the conditional pointwise mutual information $I_\text{ref}(y;c|x)$ improves the model's steerability by encouraging $\pi_\theta(y|x,c)$ to focus on user-specific context $c$ rather than relying on generic information in $x$ that works for any user.

-Similarly to before, we need to approximate sampling from the marginal, but this time, we need to sample negative responses from $p(y|x)$.
-We experiment with two different approximations: In the second case, if contexts depend on prompts, sample from the eligible contexts for the given prompt.
-Examples of prompt-dependent contexts include: \textit{I like traveling to warm climates} (for prompt about travel recommendation), \textit{I like mystery novels but do not have much time for reading} (for prompt about book recommendation), whereas prompt-independent contexts may include: \textit{I like short responses}, \textit{I like descriptive responses that consider balanced perspectives and possibilities}.
-While both approaches are valid approximations, our empirical results across three personalization tasks show that sampling with missing user contexts generally outperforms random contexts.